miaon1789/legal-ai-observatory/README.md

 the evaluation schema.
 Numeric labels and evidence metrics are stored there.

 ## Validation and Limits

+These prototype controls support defensibility by keeping review changes traceable and checking that reported results match their source records.

 - **Local software checks:** 169 offline tests passed on 9 September 2026.
   Synthetic consistency checks also passed on 8 September.
 These test software behaviour